 Land Use Developments

 We are experienced in the permitting of projects under state and federal air, water, natural resource, wetland, land use, and hazardous waste statutes.
 Many members of our Environmental Practice Group also are members of our interdisciplinary Land Use Team.
 These attorneys regularly work with clients to obtain all the municipal permits required for a project, including zoning, subdivision, site plan, wetland, and shoreland approvals.
+Visit our Land Use practice page for more information.

 Project Planning & Strategic Advice